FAQs

 What is permaculture?

-Short for “Permanent Agriculture”, Permaculture is a conscious approach to food production and sustainable living.
-Permaculture aims to produce more outputs, like food, with fewer inputs, like labor and resources.
-The Principles of Permaculture are excellent building blocks for food production as well as housing, relationships, and lifestyle design.
-Although Permaculture is not widely known at the moment, it is rapidly spreading within the environmental and sustainability movement, and we feel certain that it is a key component to the evolution of our world.
+Short for “Permanent Agriculture”, Permaculture is a design methodology that aims to mimic nature’s blueprint.
+It’s a conscious approach to food production and sustainable living.
+Permaculture seeks to produce more outputs, like food, with fewer inputs, like labor and resources.
+The Principles of Permaculture are excellent building blocks for food production, housing, relationships, and lifestyle design.
+While permaculture is not yet widely known, it is rapidly gaining traction within the environmental and sustainability movement.
+We believe it is a vital component of a sustainable future.

 What is a PDC?

-A PDC, or Permaculture Design Certification, is what you receive after completing a Permaculture Design Course.
-To receive a PDC an individual needs to complete at least 72 hours of instruction, learning permaculture design from experienced teachers.
-While the information taught during this type of course may vary from program to program, our course includes everything from the basics of Permaculture to how to develop a formal Permaculture Design for any piece of land.
-Although the certification is not a formal license, it does inform potential clients and employers that you have this valuable knowledge and passion.
-There are myriad ways to utilize this certification after graduating such as consulting, designing and incorporating permaculture into educational curriculums and social projects.
+A PDC, or Permaculture Design Course, consists of 72 hours of instruction, learning permaculture design from experienced teachers.
+While the information taught during this course may vary from program to program, a PDC should include everything covered in Permaculture One by Bill Mollison and David Holmgren.
+Though the certification is not a formal license, it signals to potential clients and employers that you possess valuable knowledge and a passion for sustainable design.
+There are myriad ways to utilize this certification after graduating, such as consulting, designing, and incorporating permaculture into educational curriculums and social projects.

 what is South Shore Permaculture?

-South Shore Permaculture is an educational organization offering various educational opportunities ranging in size from afternoon workshops on things such as canning and proper tool use, to our flagship Permaculture Design Course.
+South Shore Permaculture is an educational organization focused on teaching permaculture and building a community around shared values.
+We offer a range of educational opportunities, from afternoon workshops to our flagship six-month Permaculture Design Course.
 In time, we plan to expand our offerings to include even more opportunities for learning and community engagement.
-Follow our Facebook or Instagram, or sign up for our Newsletter, to stay up to date!
+If you have an idea for a workshop or event, please share it with Jessica@SouthShorePermaculture.com.
+Follow us on Facebook or Instagram, and subscribe to our newsletter to stay updated!

 What is your mission and vision at South SHore Permaculture?

-Our mission is threefold; spread the message of Permaculture, build community, and positively impact the environment here on the South Shore of Massachusetts and, in turn, our planet.
+Our mission is threefold: to spread the message of permaculture, build community, and positively impact the environment both locally on the Southeastern coast of Massachusetts and globally.

-We envision a future where care for the earth, and its inhabitants, is the norm; where we regularly produce more than we consume; and where the majority of folks have switched from a scarcity mindset to an abundance mindset.
+We envision a future where care for the earth and its inhabitants is the norm, where we consistently produce more than we consume, and where most people embrace an abundance mindset over one of scarcity.

 is this course family-friendly?

 Some of it is!
 Your microphone will be muted during class (unless you have a question or comment) and you’re welcome to have family with you at that time.
-Additionally, some of our in-person events will be family-friendly and we’ll highlight that when appropriate.
-We’re also planning kid-specific events for Spring of 2024 - join our mailing list here if you’d like to receive updates.
+Some of our in-person events will also be family-friendly, and we’ll note this when applicable.
+We’re also planning kid-specific events for Spring of 2025 - join our mailing list here if you’d like to receive updates.

 is this course accessible to folks who are not able-bodied?

-Most of this course is absolutely accessible to anyone.
-There may be a few in-person events that are more challenging to participate in, such as our Earthworks Workshop, but your presence is always welcomed and encouraged.
-We strive to make this information accessible to as many people as possible.
-Please feel free to reach out if you have any additional questions or need any special accommodations.
+Most of this course is accessible to anyone.
+Some in-person events, like our Earthworks Workshop, may present challenges for participation, but your presence is always welcome and encouraged.
+Our goal is to make this information accessible to as many people as possible.
+Please feel free to reach out to Jessica@SouthShorePermaculture.com if you have any additional questions or need any special accommodations.

 What if I am not available for some of this course?
 Would I still be able to access the class content?

 Yes!
-We will record our classes and share them with students so that they can receive all of the information we offer.
-Unfortunately, we will not be able to record our in-person events and will not always have a recording to share.
-You are welcome to repeat an in-person event for FREE as a student of the PDC.
+We will record our online classes and share them with students so that they can watch and rewatch classes.
+Unfortunately, we will not be able to record our in-person events and will, therefore, not have a recording to share.
+However, as a PDC alumnus, you’re welcome and encouraged to join in-person events for free during future PDCs.

-What sets SOuth Shore Permaculture apart from other Design courses?
+What sets our PDC apart from other Design courses?

-• The in-person portion of this course will take place at various locations throughout the South Shore.
-These events will be held on weekends [for exact dates and more information, click here].
-Each event will vary, from a movie night to an intentional community tour to much more, students will learn through hands-on participation and guidance from experienced professionals.
+The in-person portion of this course will take place at various locations throughout the South Shore, scheduled on weekends.
+These events will range from movie nights to intentional community tours and more.
+Students will gain practical knowledge through hands-on participation, guided by experienced professionals.

-• The material we will cover throughout this program will be both expansive to permaculture, and specific to our New England home.
-We will begin with the basics of permaculture such as the principles, identifying patterns, reading the landscape and site analysis.
-We will also explore native plants, fungi, soil testing and so much more.
-We will be examining these topics through the lens of our Northeastern, coastal local so that you will promptly be able to apply this information to your home and community.
+The material covered in this program is both expansive in scope and tailored specifically to our New England region.
+We’ll start with the fundamentals of permaculture, including principles, pattern recognition, landscape reading, and site analysis.
+From there, we’ll delve into topics such as native plants, fungi, soil testing, and much more.
+All of this will be explored through the lens of our Northeastern coastal environment, equipping you to immediately apply what you learn to your home and community.

 course tuition

 All of our courses and in-person events are consciously curated by our team to provide students and participants with the most comprehensive education and experience possible.
-This requires time, energy, and expertise that has been accrued through years of dedication by our team of professional educators, farmers, and permaculture experts.
-We put a lot of thought and care into creating what we feel is one of the best Permaculture Design Certifications available - we hope you agree.
+This requires time, energy, and expertise, built on years of dedication by our team of professional educators, farmers, and permaculture experts.
+We put great care into creating what we feel is one of the best Permaculture Design Certifications available—we hope you agree.
 To view our available courses, click here.